SimpleCoer/SimpleCoer/README.md

 Hi there !
-I am just beginning coder
+I am just beginning coder.
 Hope you will help me if i have difficulty in coding :)